ayang-deloitte/Semester2Capstone/README.md

 To reproduce the data analysis done here:

-1) Download the original dataset from Kaggle, in links.
+1) Download the original dataset from Kaggle, in links, or use the original dataset in the "data" folder.
 2) Run EDA.ipynb in its entirety for all the data visualizations.
 3) Run Capstone.ipynb in its entirety for both data cleaning and modeling results.